MV Oceania Liveaboard • Diving in the Bismarck Sea

 View itinerary here

-From your stopover, you will then fly to Port Moresby, the capital of Papua New Guinea.
-This flight takes about 4 to 8 hours, depending on your departure point.
-Upon arrival in Port Moresby, transfer to a domestic flight to Hoskins Airport, located on the island of New Britain.
+From this stopover, you’ll fly on to Port Moresby, the capital of Papua New Guinea.
+This flight takes an average of 4 to 8 hours, depending on your departure point in Asia or Australia.

-Today you land at Hoskins Airport.
-Hoskins Airport is the gateway to the province of Western New Britain and home to Kimbe, the country’s largest palm oil producing region and the gateway to breathtaking Kimbe Bay.
-The domestic flight from Port Moresby to Hoskins takes about two hours.
+Today you’ll arrive at Hoskins Airport, the gateway to West New Britain Province and the Kimbe region—Papua New Guinea’s largest palm oil-producing area and the base for exploring the breathtaking Kimbe Bay.
+The domestic flight from Port Moresby takes just under an hour.

-For the next seven days, you will try to make 4 dives a day daily.
-You will start diving in the area of Kimbe Bay.
+Over the next 8 days, you’ll try to make 4 dives each day.
+You’ll start by diving in the Kimbe Bay area.

-Kimbe Bay is known as the epicenter of the “Coral Triangle” due to the presence of more than 60 percent of all coral species in the Indo-Pacific.
-Divers are drawn to the abundance of reefs – more than 190 in all – that offer a range of habitats, including coral gardens, underwater pinnacles and mangrove areas.
-The marine life is very diverse, with numerous reef fish, pelagic species, sea turtles, and even the occasional whale shark and sperm whale.
-In addition to its fascinating underwater world, Kimbe Bay is also a center of marine conservation efforts, with active research and conservation projects to protect its fragile ecosystems.
+Kimbe Bay is known as the epicenter of the “Coral Triangle” because it is home to more than 60 percent of all coral species in the Indo-Pacific.
+Divers are drawn to the abundance of reefs—more than 190 in total—which offer a variety of habitats, including coral gardens, underwater pinnacles, and mangrove areas.
+The marine life is extremely diverse, featuring countless reef fish, pelagic species, sea turtles, and even the occasional whale shark and sperm whale.
+In addition to its fascinating underwater world, Kimbe Bay is also a hub for marine conservation efforts, with active research and conservation projects aimed at protecting these vulnerable ecosystems.

 After Kimbe Bay, it is time to sail on to the Witu Islands.
 The Witu Islands are known for their beautiful coral gardens and underwater pinnacles.
 The biodiversity is impressive, with colorful reef fish, sharks, squids, crabs and even rare seahorses.
 Underwater visibility is often excellent, with distances of up to 30 meters.
 The Witu Islands are also a nesting ground for sea turtles and birds, making them a particularly important nature reserve.
 Due to their remote location and protected status, marine life in the Witu Islands is lush and pristine.